skylight-hq/skylight.digital/_projects/usaf_gearfit.md

   <p>
-    Given the complexity associated with this ambitious endeavor, we've focused our efforts on decomposing the overall problem into more manageable sub-problems that we can quickly deliver appropriate solutions to.
-Over time, these solutions will form a "suite of products" unified by a common design system, technology stack, and technical architecture.
+    Given the complexity associated with this ambitious endeavor, we've focused our efforts on breaking down the overall problem into more manageable sub-problems so that we can quickly deliver appropriate solutions.
+Over time, these solutions will form a “suite of products” unified by a common design system, technology stack, and technical architecture.
   </p>

   <p>
-    We started off the project by conducting a series of service-design activities, including service blueprinting.
+    We started off the project by conducting a series of service design activities, including service blueprinting.
 This gave us and HSD a more holistic understanding of the problem space and targeted opportunities for improvement.
   </p>